DescribeCTX/DescribeCTX/Code/ReadMe.md

 ## Step 1: Run ICC Analysis

 Navigate to the `ic3` folder.
 Inside `runic3.sh`, update the Android SDK path and version to match your setup.
 If you have MySQL installed, modify the user and password settings in `runic3.sh`.
-Before executing `runic3.sh` for the first time, create an output directory using the `mkdir output` command.
+Before executing `runic3.sh` for the first time, create an output directory `mkdir output`.

 ### Detailed Steps:
 1. Change `forceAndroidJar=../android-22/android.jar` to point to your specific Android SDK version.
-2. If you haven't already, install MySQL.
-Next, navigate to the `cc.properties` file and update the user and password fields.
+2. Setup MySQL (optional).
+Install MySQL.
+Then, navigate to the `cc.properties` file and update the user and password fields.
 3. Execute `ic3.sh` with the following command: `sh runic3.sh <APK_Directory>`

 If some of your `.apk` files failed to generate outputs, check the log.
 If your environment is setup correctly, the primary issue may be caused by the Android SDK version that you claim in `runic3.sh`.
 Double-check it.